H. J. Heinz, Wigan: Opening

-Needing a new consolidated factory outside London, the site in Northwest England was chosen due to its ease of access to the agricultural industry, high-quality water supply, highly skilled local workforce and good transportation links.
+Needing a new consolidated factory outside London, the site in Northwest England was chosen due to its ease of access to the agricultural industry, high-quality water supply, highly skilled local workforce and good transport links.
 The site had good rail and road connections to the Atlantic Ocean (Liverpool Docks) and Europe via the North Sea, which allow for easy and low-cost access to both raw products and the export of manufactured processed food.

 The Kitt Green factory was opened on 21 May 1959 by the Lord Chancellor, the Rt.
 Hon.
 David Maxwell Fyfe, 1st Earl of Kilmuir.
 A few weeks later it was visited by Queen Elizabeth The Queen Mother on 24 June 1959.

 Operations

 The chosen 55 acre site allowed easy expansion.
 By the 1980s, the factory employed around 3,000 people, and during the decade was converted to high-speed automation.
 It had taken over the production of all UK products from Harlesden except Heinz Tomato Ketchup.
 After Harlesden closed in 2000, ketchup production was moved to Holland.
-A steam plant with a capacity of 140 tonnes per hour was installed in 2005, one of the largest of these type of installations in the UK.
+A steam plant with a capacity of 140 tonnes per hour was installed in 2005, one of the largest of these types of installations in the UK.